1.1.1. School Team Players

 All participants in Middle School Esports League or Generation Esports sanctioned events are prohibited from using inappropriate language in all text and voice channels, regardless of context.
 Inappropriate language includes, but is not limited to:

 - Pseudo-Profanity (i.e. replacing letters in profane words or phrases)

 - Drug/Alcohol References

-Harassment of players, teams, club administrators, and MSEL staff is prohibited, both in game and on official and unofficial channels/social media sites.
+Harassment of players, teams, team administrators, and MSEL staff is prohibited, both in game and on official and unofficial channels/social media sites.

 4.6.4 Public Accusations

 Publicly accusing a player or team of violating the rules will not be tolerated.
 If you suspect another player, or team has committed a rule violation, please file a match dispute as soon as possible so MSEL staff can open an investigation.

 4.6.5 Incorrect Match Results

 Intentionally reporting incorrect match results will result in removal from MSEL Tournaments.

 Any attempt to mislead or deceive other participants or members of Middle School Esports League administration will be penalized.